aidamorinashala/frontend-challenge/thoughtprocess.md

 - The star rating is now naivly taking as if the rating is 5 out 5.
 No checking if other rating system exist.
 I would have made such functionality then to check so right system would be used.
 - Infinite scroll smootheness animation.
 - If I would have more time I would check more on accesibility on the solutions.
+- The cart has a delay to show the adding of the item the optimal would be a instant update and use optimistic ui.